Potton, Quebec: History

-There are several solstice sites and petroglyph sites in the township.

 The Eastern Townships of Quebec were opened for settlement by the Constitutional Act of 1791.
 The first European settler in Potton township was Nicholas Austin.
 He was a Loyalist from Somersworth, New Hampshire who in 1791 settled at the site of present-day Perkins Landing.
 Due to a navigation error, he moved, in 1793, north to Bolton Township to the land that was allocated to him.
-The town of Austin remembers his name.
+The town of Austin bears his name.
 Austin's log house at Perkins Landing was assumed by Samuel Perkins in 1793.
 Other early settlers of Potton Township were David Blanchard, Col. Henry Ruiter, Moses Elkins, and the Perkins, Manson, Gilman, and Coit families.
 The names of the early settlers remain in the toponymy of the township: Ruiter's Brook in Dunkin, Vale Perkins, Perkins Landing, Mansonville, and Knowlton's Landing.

 Potton Township was proclaimed on October 31, 1797.
 It, and the homonymous municipality township erected in 1845, derive their name from the town of Potton in England, located in Bedfordshire, near the village of Sutton.

 Perkins Landing and Knowlton's Landing were regular stops for the steamships that plied Lake Memphremagog from the latter half of the 19th century up to the mid-20th century.
 The first of these steamships was the Mountain Maid, the Lady of the Lake was the largest, and the last was the Anthemis.
 The wharves at these locations now provide public access to the lake.

 Two lighthouses were located on the shore of Lake Memphremagog.
 They were built in 1878 and no longer exist.